Aricg/PackStackSandBox/README.md

 ) you can check this with ip r on linux or netstat -nr on osx For nat mode set this to the first ip in the range you are choosing for private_ip

-**neutron_router_start:** This will be the start of your openstack dhcp, I also use this as your neutron router gateway.
-Make it something that is routable but that none of your computers are using.
+**neutron_router_start:** This will be the start of your openstack dhcp, I also use this as your neutron router gateway. give neutron its own /24 range
-eg: If my workstation and gateway(router) were in the 192.168.0.0/24 range I could make the neutron range inside 192.168.1.0/24 eg: 192.168.1.1-192.168.1.254

 **neutron_router_end:** the end of the range explained above